Rescuers chip fallen climber from ice on Alaska mountain

-ANCHORAGE, Alaska (AP) -- Denali National Park mountaineering ranger Frank Preston was gearing up to rescue a mountain climber sick on North America's tallest mountain when a second call came in early Monday morning.
+ANCHORAGE, Alaska (AP) -- Denali National Park mountaineering ranger Frank Preston was gearing up to rescue a mountain climber sick on North America's tallest mountain when a second call for help arrived.

 ''The walls of the crevasse were pretty smooth ice, so not a lot of friction,'' Preston said. ''When he fell, in there, he had enough speed and force that he was able to slide down through skinnier places than we could squeeze people down there.''